Moira Stuart on Who Do You Think You Are?: Everything you need to know

 Immigration to the United Kingdom from the Caribbean is often mistakenly thought of as beginning in the 1950s.
-However, as the family history of newsreader Moira Stewart proves, the phenomenon goes back much further.
+However, as the family history of newsreader Moira Stuart proves, the phenomenon goes back much further.

 So how were her forebears received when they came to these shores?
 With hostility?
 Or were they welcomed as exotic strangers?